tinsoldier/twint/.github/ISSUE_TEMPLATE.md

 # Initial Check
 <!--
   If the issue is a request please specify that it is a request in the title (Example: [REQUEST] more features).
 If this is a question regarding 'twint' please specify that it's a question in the title (Example: [QUESTION] What is x?).
 Please **only** submit issues related to 'twint'.
 Thanks.
+  Please hide copyrighted material if you don't have right.
 -->

 <!--